Aboard89/f1_race_predictor/README.md

 ├── Charts/                 # Visualizations and charts generated from the data ├── Conda_Environment/      # The Conda environment files necessary for reproducing the analysis environment.
-├── Modelling/              # Model development scripts, including tuning and validation ├── Notebooks/              # Jupyter notebooks for exploratory data analysis and prototyping ├── Presentations/          # Presentation materials and slides ├── .gitignore              # Specifies untracked files to ignore ├── README.md               # Overview and documentation for the project
+├── Modelling/              # Model development scripts, including tuning and validation ├── Notebooks/              # Jupyter notebooks for exploratory data analysis and prototyping.
+NB the notebooks are in number order
+├── Presentations/          # Presentation materials and slides ├── .gitignore              # Specifies untracked files to ignore ├── README.md               # Overview and documentation for the project